SamWetton/iOSImageCarousel/README.md

 Test it works :)

-Optional
+#Optional

-Side/top/bottom margins can be set in pixels, default to 4px each. e.g. myImageCarouselController.sideMargin = 8;
+Side/top/bottom margins can be set in pixels, default to 4px each.

+    myImageCarouselController.sideMargin = 8;
     myImageCarouselController.topBottomMargin = 20;

 The amount of the next and previous image shown can be changed.
-Setting to 0 will show none of eithe next or previous, setting to 1 will show all of the both (so 3 whole images can be seen at once. default is .2 e.g. myImageCarouselController.nextPreviousOverlap = .5;
+Setting to 0 will show none of eithe next or previous, setting to 1 will show all of the both (so 3 whole images can be seen at once. default is .2

+    myImageCarouselController.nextPreviousOverlap = .5;